MoonlightOwl/LittleTanks/README.md

 `Escape` | Return to menu / Exit

 ## Levels
 Game contains a few test levels.
-They form "level packs".
+They form "level packs" (or "missions").
 All files can be found in `/levels/` directory.

 You need to click first menu item (in square brackets) to change "package".